 Main Fields of Activity

-- Assessment of bioresources, development of their conservation methods, restoration and sustainable use;
+- Assessment of bioresources, development of methods for their conservation, restoration and sustainable use,

 Total number - 120